 RECITALS:

-Pursuant to that certain Master Gas Purchase and Sale Agreement, No. ______, dated as of _______________________, as amended from time to time (“Supply Agreement”), between Pacific Gas and Electric Company on behalf of its Core Customers (“PG&E” or “Buyer”) and ____________________________________________________________ (“Supplier” or “Seller”), Supplier and PG&E have agreed that Supplier may sell and deliver to PG&E natural gas upon terms that require PG&E to pay supplier for deliveries on the 25th day of the month following delivery (or, if the 25th day falls on a weekend and/or holiday, by the dates that are set forth under the Supply Agreement);
+Pursuant to that certain Master Gas Purchase and Sale Agreement, No. 5673, dated as of June 1, 2001, as amended from time to time (“Supply Agreement”), between Pacific Gas and Electric Company on behalf of its Core Customers (“PG&E” or “Buyer”) and ____________________________________________________________ (“Supplier” or “Seller”), Supplier and PG&E have agreed that Supplier may sell and deliver to PG&E Gas upon terms that require PG&E to pay supplier for deliveries by the dates that are set forth under the Supply Agreement);

-To induce Supplier to sell and deliver specified quantities of natural gas in the future under baseload or term transactions, PG&E will agree to make payments for certain gas purchases in advance of the date of delivery of the natural gas;
+To induce Supplier to sell and deliver specified quantities of natural gas in the future under Baseload or Multi-Month Transactions, PG&E will agree to make payments for certain Gas purchases in advance of the date of delivery of the Gas;

 The purchases and payments to be identified herein will constitute an integrated transaction that will be treated separately from other purchases under the Supply Agreement and other transactions between PG&E and Supplier or any of their affiliates.

-NOW THEREFORE, the Parties confirm a transaction under the Supply Agreement for PG&E to purchase natural gas and agree to enter into the following amendment to the Supply Agreement, as follows:
+NOW THEREFORE, the Parties confirm a Transaction under the Supply Agreement for PG&E to purchase Gas and the Parties agree to enter into the following amendment to the Supply Agreement, as follows:

 1. Confirmation under, and Amendment to, Supply Agreement.
-This transaction confirmation and amendment to the Supply Agreement (“Confirmation and Amendment”) confirms a specific gas purchase transaction under the Supply Agreement and shall be effective upon execution by both PG&E and Supplier.
+This Transaction confirmation and amendment to the Supply Agreement (“Confirmation and Amendment”) confirms a specific Gas Transaction under the Supply Agreement and shall be effective upon execution by both PG&E and Supplier.
 This Confirmation and Amendment provides for certain payment obligations by Buyer and certain waivers by Seller, as set forth below.

 2. Limitation to this Transaction.
-This Confirmation and Amendment shall be limited to, and be effective only for, the identified transaction.
-The transaction, which is set forth at paragraph 17 below, is for the firm purchase by Buyer of natural gas volumes for firm delivery by Seller for the month(s) and at the delivery point(s) identified herein (“Transaction”).
+This Confirmation and Amendment shall be limited to, and be effective only for, the identified Transaction.
+The Transaction, which is set forth at paragraph 17 below, is for the Firm purchase by Buyer of Gas volumes for Firm delivery by Seller for the Delivery Period and at the Delivery Point(s) identified herein.

 3. Firm purchase.
-This Confirmation and Amendment provides for firm gas purchase/delivery obligations, and except for Supplier’s agreement to extend credit as set forth in paragraph 10, does not apply to “swing” purchases.
+This Confirmation and Amendment provides for Firm Gas purchase/delivery obligations, and except for Supplier’s agreement to extend credit as set forth in paragraph 10, does not apply to Swing Gas Transactions.

-4. Advance Payment.
-Buyer shall make payments for the gas purchased hereunder (“Advance Payments”) as follows:
+Advance Payment.
+Buyer shall make payments for G

+as purchased hereunder (“Advance Payments”) as follows:

-a) Buyer shall pay in advance for “term” or “baseload” gas, as the case may be, for the upcoming delivery month.
+a) Throughout the Delivery Period, Buyer shall pay in advance for “Multi-Month ” or “Baseload” Gas, as the case may be, for the upcoming delivery month.
 Buyer shall wire transfer Advance Payments to Seller no later than the business day prior to the beginning of each delivery month hereunder (“Advance Payment Date”).
-Seller’s obligation to deliver gas shall be contingent upon such payment for each delivery month.
-Such payment shall be based upon the Price, multiplied by total firm daily volumes for this Transaction for one month, reduced by the Gas Cost Prepayment Discount Calculation (as defined below).
+Seller’s obligation to deliver Gas shall be contingent upon receipt of the Advance Payment prior to each delivery month.
+Such payment shall be based upon the Price, multiplied by Daily Contract Quantity for this Transaction for each such month, reduced by the Gas Cost Prepayment Discount Calculation (as defined below).

-b) In the event the Price (expressed in dollars) for a given delivery month cannot be precisely determined as of the related Advance Payment Date, Buyer shall make an Advance Payment, subject to true-up, based upon an estimated price per unit and such estimated price will be based on the following, as determined in the last week of the month preceding the related delivery month:
+b) In the event the Price (expressed in dollars) for a given delivery month cannot be precisely determined as of the related Advance Payment Date, Buyer shall make an Advance Payment, subject to true-up on the next ensuing Advance Payment Date, based upon an estimated Price per unit based on the following, as determined in the last week of the month preceding the related delivery month:

 (i) San Juan Purchases: Prompt month NYMEX settlement price, plus the end-of-day mid-market San Juan basis indication on the day of prompt month NYMEX settlement, as published by broker TFS Energy LLC.